 Trees tower overhead, sidewalks wind toward gastronomical delights, and outdoor recreation beckons the adventurous at heart.
 Denver has it all… and everyone knows it.
 In addition to all the amazing perks that Denver has to offer, a healthy career scene and overall economic stability draw Mile High Residents like snow to a mountaintop.
-If you’re considering buying a house in Denver, you’re a smart cookie but you’re not a alone.
+If you’re considering buying a house in Denver this spring, you’re a smart cookie but you’re not a alone.
 Wondering how to make the best of the Denver real estate boom?
 Read on!

 1.Each neighborhood will require a different approach

 Each Denver neighborhood offers its own unique charm, amenities, and destination proximity.
 Likewise, different neighborhoods require different action from a buyer.
 For example, a neighborhood with a comparatively low active inventory number (meaning this neighborhood has few homes on the market) will likely require above ask offers and swift negotiation, while a neighborhood with plentiful inventory will require a less intense pace.

 For example, The City Park neighborhood shows only 2 active listings, while Montclair boasts 25.
 You can see how buying in each of these neighborhoods would produce a different experience!
 Timely and specific information make all the difference when buying a house in Denver; the popular market that it is.

 2. Buyers have a little more power than before

 Denver’s real estate market continues to sizzle with residents flocking from across the state and all over the country.
 But, recent spring numbers have agents and experts proposing that the market may be stabilizing.
 In other words, with more Denver homes for sale and houses spending more days on the market, buyers are finding the purchasing process a bit more approachable.